 Oliver Rudd

-Oliver has a wide-ranging practice with extensive experience in dealing with a range of cases from chronic pain and industrial disease litigation, to cases involving alleged defective products, professional negligence and exaggerated and fraudulent claims.
+Oliver has a wide-ranging practice with extensive experience in dealing with a range of cases from those involving brain injuries and chronic pain, to cases involving alleged defective products, and exaggerated and fraudulent claims.

 Oliver’s areas of expertise include the following: –

-• Fraud and exaggerated claims [including use of surveillance evidence];
+- Fraud and exaggerated claims (including use of surveillance and social media evidence);

 Personal Injury